xxceptive/BatchWalletGenerate/README.txt

 To compile script into .exe you'll need to install pyinstaller:' cmd -> pip install pyinstaller

-Open directory with the BatchWalletGenerate.py and type: pyinstaller --onefile --hidden-import=_openpyxl --hidden-import=hdwallet --hidden-import=os BatchWalletGenerate.py
+Open directory with BatchWalletGenerate.py and type: pyinstaller --onefile --hidden-import=_openpyxl --hidden-import=hdwallet --hidden-import=os BatchWalletGenerate.py

 You can run the script by .py file as well.
 Follow the steps: